beatsmoon/SP3/SP3_Framework/App/Source/config/README.txt

 Information on how to parse the information to and from the .cfg file is in the .h and .cpp files.
 ( Namely functions ParseToFile() and ParseFromFile() )

+// Disclaimer: Depending on the use of this class for your application, your config file  WILL look different

 Example of config file:

 // Config file